tenox7/ttyplot/README.md

 &nbsp;

-supports rate calculation for counters and up to two graphs on a single display using reverse video for second line, for example snmpget:
+supports rate calculation for counters and up to two graphs on a single display using reverse video for second line, for example **snmpget**:

 ![ttyplot snmp](ttyplot-snmp.png)